By Mary Jo King, NCRW, NCOPE

 2. Prepare for a telephone or video interview as you would for a personal meeting – including your choice of clothing.
 Keep your research and résumé package at your fingertips for easy reference.

 3. Arrive early; you’ll feel more relaxed.
-Bring copies of your résumé, reference list, and letters of recommendation, preferably organized into an attractive binder.
+Bring copies of your résumé, reference list, and letters of recommendation (if you have them), preferably organized into an attractive binder.

-4. Be a good listener.
-Your responses and questions will occur naturally when you’re paying attention.
+5. Be a good listener.
+Your responses and questions will occur naturally when you’re paying attention to the conversation instead of strategizing your next comment.

-7. Give some advance thought to potential problem areas on your résumé and be ready to deal with difficult topics.
-Be honest, objective and accountable.
+8. Give some advance thought to potential problem areas on your résumé and be ready to deal with difficult topics.
+Be honest, objective, and accountable.

-8. Ask thoughtful, well-researched questions of your own.
-A discussion about company culture, for instance, can be very enlightening.
+9. Remember, you’re conducting an interview, too!
+Ask thoughtful, well-researched questions of your own.
+Discussions about upcoming challenges for the role, for example, can be very enlightening.

-9. Point out the achievements noted on your résumé, and relate the ways your talents might be similarly applied in your new position.
+10. Point out the achievements noted on your résumé and relate the ways your talents might be similarly applied in your new position.

-10. The first interview is not the time to ask about salary and benefits, but be prepared to receive the question.
+11. The first interview is not the time to ask about salary and benefits, but be prepared to receive the question.
 If you are forced to discuss salary, quote a range rather than a firm number.
 (You have, of course, researched the salary range on websites like Salary.com and Glassdoor.com.)
+Furthermore, you will be considering a salary and benefit package when the offer is made.

-12. Always ask for the job.
+13. Always ask for the job.
 You would be surprised how many people never do this.
-Even if you are fairly certain you don’t want the job, you want the job offer.
+Even if you are fairly certain you don’t want the job, you do want to receive the job offer.

 Follow-Up